DJI makes sweeping cuts in ‘Long March’ reforms

 One former staff member told Reuters that “a confidant of CEO Frank Wang compared the layoffs to the Chinese Communist Party’s legendary ‘Long March’ expedition, a gruelling several-thousand-kilometre trek viewed as saving the party, at the cost of thousands of lives.
 We’ll see what’s left at the end, but at least we’ll be closer, more tight-knit,” the source was told.

-In the article, the political headwinds and concerns from agencies and lawmakers that DJI is facing are referenced, as well as the damaging reports on some of DJI's mobile apps from French security researcher Synacktive, a company that is suspected of working with French dronemaker .
+In the article, the political headwinds and data security concerns from U.S. government agencies and lawmakers that DJI is facing are referenced, as well as the damaging reports on some of DJI’s mobile apps from French security researcher Synacktive, a company that is suspected of working with French dronemaker Parrot.

 Former DJI employees who spoke with Reuters said that both the coronavirus concerns and geopolitical factors were mentioned as reasons for the layoffs and ‘Long March’ reforms.